 My last hunt in the woods ended with me finding several pieces of native silver!
 I usually find old mining relics and plenty of trash.
 But it is a great way to spend the day!

 This article will give you several tips to make your metal detecting hunt in the woods successful!
+And before we begin, please take a moment to view the guide below that showcases a handful of the top affordable metal detectors available on the market:

-1) Plan Your Trip Well
+TIP #1) Plan Your Trip Well

 All metal detecting trips are more successful if you plan well.
 It is important to make a checklist of what you will bring along (gear, accessories, first aid, supplies, etc.).
 I like to take several days to plan out exactly what I will need to take on my trips.
 The checklist will help ensure you don’t forget anything.